duckfuss/duckfuss.github.io/CallumIsWrong.md

 title: "racially motivated"
 permalink: /CallumIsWrong/
 ---
-# Callum we need to talk
+# Callum🥕, we need to talk

 I'm genuinely concerned
 Here are some of your opinons, debunked